vndao1193/PERSIANN-CDR-V3/README.md

 ## Contact & Support

-For questions, dataset requests, or to report issues, please [open an issue](https://github.com/[your-org]/persiann-cdr-v3/issues) or email chrs@uci.edu.
+For questions, dataset requests, or to report issues, please [open an issue](https://github.com/[your-org]/persiann-cdr-v3/issues) or email vudao1193@gmail.com.

 ---